Skallaturi/hephaistos-importer/DEVELOPMENT.md

 > -   use `git tag <version number>`, e.g. `git tag 1.0.0` using semantic versioning.
 > -   Push the new tag to GitHub `git push origin --tags`
 > -   GitHub takes care of the rest

+# Version history

+## Version 2.0.0

+Since Hephaistos made the JSON available from the API, The plugin was redesigned from scratch.

+## Version 1.0.0

+Initial version, using Hephaistos graphQL to extract the most important stats.